velisanri/Stock-Tracking/README.md

 # 📈 Stock Tracking Desktop Application

-A modern desktop application built with *Electron*, *React*, and *Express.js* allowing users to monitor selected stocks in real-time, set price alarms, and manage their portfolio preferences.
+A modern desktop application built with *Electron*, *React*, and *Node.js (Express)* allowing users to monitor selected stocks in real-time, set price alarms, and manage their portfolio preferences.

 -> *Install Dependencies*: